Call For Presenters

 After submitting your proposal online, you will receive an automatically generated email recapping your submittal.

-Please note the committee’s decisions are made based on the strength and clarity of the session title, session summary and learning objectives.
+Please note the Committee’s decisions are made based on the strength and clarity of the session title, session summary and learning objectives.
 Please pay careful attention to these items when completing your proposal.

-* Speaker Policies: I have read and agree to the following speaker policies.
+I have read and agree to the following speaker policies.
 As the Lead Presenter for this session I verify that I will share this information with any additional presenters.
 If you do not agree, your session will not be considered for presentation.
 The PA Chapter of APA maintains the following policies that are consistent with APA’s speaker policies:

 • All speakers MUST register for the conference.
 This applies whether you will attend the event for only your session, a single day, or the full event.